membraneframework/membrane_rtsp/README.md

 To implement custom request execution logic you must implement `Membrane.Protocol.RTSP.Transport` behaviour.
-Then you can pass name of your transport module to `Membrane.Protocol.RTSP.start/3` as second argument.
+Then you can pass the name of your transport module to `Membrane.Protocol.RTSP.start/3` as a second argument.

 `Membrane.Protocol.RTSP.start/3` assumes that transport module also implements GenServer behaviour.